Articles, Games and more...

 Hugleikur Dagsson lives in Iceland, this is the third collection of his cartoons to be published by Penguin.
 His first and second books, Should You Be Laughing At This? and Is This Supposed To Be Funny?, were a cult best-sellers.
 Dagsson is currently working on a musical and a TV series.

-Arne Dahl is a multi-award-winning author, critic and editor.
-Dahl is the creator of the bestselling Intercrime series which was made into a BBC TV series.
-His books have sold over three million copies, and have been translated into 32 languages.
+Arne Dahl is a multi-award-winning author.
+He is the creator of the bestselling Intercrime series which was made into a critically acclaimed BBC TV series.
+His books have sold over four million copies, and have been translated into more than thirty languages.
+Hunted is the second instalment in the thrilling Sam Berger series and has proved a sensation, topping bestseller charts through Europe.

 Melissa Dahl is a senior editor for New York's The Cut, where she covers health and psychology.
 In 2014, she co-founded NYMag.com's popular social science site Science of Us.
 Her work has appeared in Elle, Parents and TODAY.com.
 Cringeworthy is her first book.